-Analysis | Trump’s resistance to face masks, even while infected with covid-19, sets him apart from other world leaders
+Trump’s resistance to face masks, even while he is infected with coronavirus, sets him apart from other world leaders

 His quick recalibration paid off in the next month’s elections, in which the governing party secured a decisive victory.
 Moon had cast his ballot wearing a face mask, which he continued to wear.

-South Korea has seen a small fraction of the coronaviruses cases and virus-related deaths recorded in the United States.
+South Korea has seen a small fraction of the coronavirus cases and virus-related deaths recorded in the United States.

 Italian Prime Minister Giuseppe Conte

-Italy’s prime minister was among the first world leaders this year to wear face masks in public on a regular basis, after the country, Europe initial epicenter, went into lockdown in March.
+Italy’s prime minister was among the first world leaders this year to wear a face mask in public on a regular basis, after the country, Europe initial epicenter, went into lockdown in March.

-Conte’s government enforced a mask mandate with hefty fines, and faced relatively little pushback.
+Conte’s government enforced a mask mandate with hefty fines and faced relatively little pushback.

 In surveys, his popularity rose.
 By early May, 59 percent of respondents to a poll by the Ixè Institute said that they trusted Conte.